Skip to Content

 How Does Light Affect the Color?

-Light – whether artificial or natural – will play a tremendous role – and at the same time, not tend to wash away.
+Light – whether artificial or natural – will play a tremendous role, and at the same time, not tend to wash away.

 Yes, first and foremost, the light will further tend to make your room appear lively, bright, and airy.

-And secondly, depending upon the compass directions and the time of the day will the vibe of your room alter.
+And secondly, depending upon the compass directions and the time of the day, the vibe of your room will alter.

 For instance, I wouldn’t recommend this cool-looking color in the north-facing rooms since it will further tend to appear crisp and chilly!